We were helpless.

 However, what this walk did provide was a sharp knife through the proverbial Victorian Cream Cake that is London.

 Spitalfields; quirky and Bohemian with a dash of hipster.
 Nothing out of the ordinary there and in many ways a mirror to our own experience back home.
 Yet as we slowly left the familiarity of tourist central in our wake, we began to understand something you don’t read in the guide books or experience through an organized tour.

-Walking through Stepney and Limehouse presented shop frontages more reminiscent of south east Asia than western Europe, with hardly a single anglo-saxon face to be seen.
+Walking through Stepney and Limehouse presented shop frontages more reminiscent of south east Asia than western Europe, with hardly an anglo-saxon face to be seen.

-And then Canary Wharf and the Isle of Dogs (a good thing it wasn’t the Isle of Cats…imagine what havoc would ensue?!).
+And then Canary Wharf and the Isle of Dogs (a good thing it wasn’t the Isle of Cats…imagine the havoc that would ensue).
 A glass and steel monument to capitalism, merino suit clad sheep hustling and bustling up and down its wind tunnels, purposefully chasing dollars, euro and yen like cage-bound hamsters.